Information About Sarah

 This is how 3 referees rated Sarah:

-I have been tutoring mathematics on a part-time basis since 2013, and have enjoyed it very much.
+I have been tutoring mathematics on a part-time basis since 2009, and have enjoyed it very much.
 When I see someone struggling, I take it on as a personal challenge to figure out how I can help them see how to progress to the answer.
 I have been told on many occasions that I am extremely patient and creative at finding different ways to approach a problem.
 While the students may not end up loving math ;-), I am thrilled when I see them understanding, progressing in it, and not being so afraid of it.
-I have found it so rewarding, I am now tutoring on a full-time basis.
+I have found it so rewarding, I have been tutoring on a full-time basis since 2018.

 Mathematics for most people is considered a "scary" subject.
 Often the student was not taught in a way that they could understand it, and if you miss a year, it's hard to catch up, as Mathematics is based on building blocks.

 I started working with my very first student in 2013 when he was in Grade 7.
 He just completed Grade 12 in the Applied Math program, and did so well that I only had to help him on a few occasions in Grade 11, and he needed no help in Grade 12.
 He's asked me to hold a place for him in case he needs me for college!

 My second student and I started working together in 2016 when she was in Grade 10.
 She has completed Grade 12 in the Applied Math program and did well.